Ministers trying to secure release of more Britons as two aid workers flee Gaza

 Israeli forces were pushing deeper into Gaza as air strikes struck a refugee camp for a second time in as many days, adding to the Palestinian death toll of thousands.

+She noted that there were 400 names on the US list of those being told they could travel through the Rafah crossing on Thursday, while there were none explicitly listed as British.
+It is possible however that UK nationals are listed as either dual or “international” under their citizenship.

+Ms Phillips said that Mr Sunak’s social media pictures of diplomacy were “all very well and good for Twitter but it doesn’t seem that the British Government are having that much sway in getting their people out to Egypt”.

-Cabinet minister Michelle Donelan said Prime Minister Rishi Sunak and Foreign Secretary James Cleverly were continuing efforts to get more Britons out.
+Cabinet minister Michelle Donelan said the Prime Minister and Foreign Secretary James Cleverly were continuing efforts to get more Britons out.

 “The Foreign Office have said that some people have managed to get over that border and we are anticipating that there will be more coming,” the Science Secretary told GB News.